panambY/Rossmann_Store_Sale/README.md

 ## Module 01 - Understanding the Business Problem <br> Modulo 01 - Entendendo o Problema de Negócio

+**In this module he starts by talking about the 4 Topics to understand business problems. <br>
+As a background, the first and main teaching he says is "Don't go immediately to start the project that you were told to do".<br>
+- Understand what is the motivation behind that request, the context.
+Go to whoever asked you to and try to find out where this demand came from and within what situation. <br>
+**- Understand the root cause of the problem.
+What the company really wants with the result of this project.
+What problem are they trying to solve with him? <br>
+- Find out who owns the problem, the Stakeholder.
+Whoever started the order will usually be someone big in the company.
+Who is the "owner" of the section within the company that will be affected by the outcome of the project.
+That person will certainly be able to better explain the purpose of it all. <br>
+**- After defining and maintaining or not the main purpose of the project, define the format of the solution.
+What format of the solution will you deliver.
+In this process, granularity, type of problem, potential methods and delivery format will have to be defined.**

+**granularity: per day, per week, monthly, per store, per product, per category, per area; <br>
+type of problem: regression, classification, prediction, clustering; <br>
+potential methods: neural network, time series; and <br>
+delivery format: dashboard, csv, image in email attachment, on the cell phone.**

 Neste módulo ele começa falando sobre os 4 Tópicos para entender os problemas de negócio. <br>
 Como pano de fundo, o primeiro e principal ensinamento que ele diz é "Não vá iniciar imediatamente o projeto que te mandaram fazer".<br>
-Entenda qual qual é a motivação que está por traz daquele pedido, o contexto.
+- Entenda qual qual é a motivação que está por traz daquele pedido, o contexto.
 Vá para quem te pediu isso e tente descobrir de onde saiu esta demanda e dentro de qual situação.<br>
-Entenda qual é a causa raiz do problema.
-O que realmente a empresa está querendo com o resultdo deste projeto.
+- Entenda qual é a causa raiz do problema.
+O que realmente a empresa está querendo com o resultado deste projeto.
 Qual o problema que eles estão querendo solucionar com ele.<br>
-Descubra quem é o dono do problema, o Stakeholder.
+- Descubra quem é o dono do problema, o Stakeholder.
 De quem partiu o pedido, normalmente será alguém grande na empresa.
 Quem é o "dono" da seção dentro da empresa que será afetada pelo resultado do projeto.
 Essa pessoa com certeza poderá te explicar melhor o objetivo disso tudo. <br>
-Depois de definido e mantido ou não o principal propósito do projeto, defina o formato da solução.
+- Depois de definido e mantido ou não o principal propósito do projeto, defina o formato da solução.
 Qual o formato da solução que você irá entregar.
-Nesse processo terão que der definidos: granularidade, tipo de problema, potenciais métodos e formato de entrega.
+Nesse processo terão que ser definidos: granularidade, tipo de problema, potenciais métodos e formato de entrega.

-granularidade: por dia, por semana, mensalmente, por loja, por produto, por categoria, por área tipo de problema: regressão, classificação, predição, clusterização potenciais métodos: rede neural, time series, formato de entrega: dashboard, csv, imagem em anexo de email, no próprio celular
+granularidade: por dia, por semana, mensalmente, por loja, por produto, por categoria, por área;<br>
+tipo de problema: regressão, classificação, predição, clusterização;<br>
+potenciais métodos: rede neural, time series; e<br>
+formato de entrega: dashboard, csv, imagem em anexo de email, no próprio celular.

+**To start learning the entire process within a Data Science project, data from a Kaggle competition that belongs to ROSSMANN and will be called ROSSMANN STORE SALES will be used. <br>
+To need it just click on this link:https://www.kaggle.com/c/rossmann-store-sales**

-Para começar a aprender todo o processo dentro de um projeto de Data Science serão usados os dados de uma competição do Kaggle que pertencem aos ROSSMANN e tem o nome de ROSSMANN STORE SALES.
+Para começar a aprender todo o processo dentro de um projeto de Data Science serão usados os dados de uma competição do Kaggle que pertencem aos ROSSMANN e tem o nome de ROSSMANN STORE SALES.<br>
+Para ecessá-lo basta clicar neste link: https://www.kaggle.com/c/rossmann-store-sales